SteeltoeOSS/Steeltoe/src/SteelToe.Security.Authentication.CloudFoundry/Readme.md

 ```
 ## Using JWT Bearer Tokens

-The `AddCloudFoundryJwtAuthentication()` call configures and adds the CloudFoundry authentication service to the ServiceCollection and the `UseCloudFoundryJwtAuthentication()` call adds the CloudFoundry authentication middleware to the pipeline.
+The `AddCloudFoundryJwtAuthentication()` call configures and adds the CloudFoundry JWT authentication service to the ServiceCollection and the `UseCloudFoundryJwtAuthentication()` call adds the CloudFoundry middleware to the pipeline.
 ```
 using SteelToe.Security.Authentication.CloudFoundry;
 using SteelToe.Extensions.Configuration;